jamesrknox/samples/java/javafunction/src/site/markdown/index.md

 }
 ```

-## Provide a HOCON configuration for EventFlow use
+## Provide a engine configuration for EventFlow use

-A HOCON configuration is required to declare the functions available :
+A engine configuration is required to declare the functions available :

 ```scala
 name = "sbapp-calls-java-engine"